shotsan/60GHz-mikrotik-python-dash-api/README.md

 Dash is a powerful visualization tool that helps visualize data remotely.
 Using script, we login to Mikrotik 60 GHz router, read the data.
 In this example, we read received signal strength, modulation and coding scheme, packet error rate, beam direction.
-We can monitor any parameter, but to keep script relevant to mmWave network monitoring, we only read the above parameter.
+We can monitor any parameter, but to keep script relevant to mmWave network monitoring, we only read the above parameters.

 ### Execution